Polyurethane: The Ultimate Guide

 Environmental Considerations

 Polyurethane is a synthetic material, so its environmental impact is a consideration.
-It's not as eco-friendly as plaster, which is made from natural gypsum.
-However, polyurethane’s durability and long lifespan mean fewer replacements and less waste, which can offset some environmental concerns.
+However, it's not as eco-friendly as plaster, which is made from natural gypsum.

 Conclusion